-If you or your child is under 21 years of age and charged with an alcohol-related offense, contact our Glendale underage drinking attorneys at The Law Offices of John Phebus for a free telephone consultation.
+If you or your child is under 21 years of age and charged with an alcohol-related offense, contact our underage drinking attorneys at The Law Offices of John Phebus for a free telephone consultation.
 We are experienced in protecting the rights of minors in alcohol offenses.
-Our firm works to ensure that any punishment has the least possible impact on their lives and criminal record.
+Our Glendale criminal defense firm works to ensure that any punishment has the least possible impact on their lives and criminal record.

 Handling Alcohol Violations for Persons Under Age 21.